What are the Indices of Multiple Deprivation

-Overall St. Helens is now ranked as the 36th most deprived local authority in England out of 317.
+Overall St. Helens is now ranked as the 26th most deprived local authority in England out of 317.
 Its relative position has worsened since the 2015 Index of Deprivation where St Helens was ranked as the 36th most deprived area (out of then 326 authorities).

-There are now a total of 28 of the 119 neighbourhoods (LSOAs) in St. Helens that fall within the 10% most deprived LSOAs in the country, compared to 28 in 2015.
+There are now a total of 29 of the 119 neighbourhoods (LSOAs) in St. Helens that fall within the 10% most deprived LSOAs in the country, compared to 28 in 2015.

-A total of 47 of the 119 LSOAs in St. Helens fall within the 20% most deprived LSOAs within the country.
+Almost half of the LSOAs in St. Helens fall within the 20% most deprived LSOAs within the country.

-Nearly a quarter of St. Helens population (41,254 people) live in the 28 LSOAs that fall within the 10% most deprived LSOAs within the country.
+Almost one quarter of St. Helens population (42,877 people) live in the 29 LSOAs that fall within the 10% most deprived LSOAs within the country.

 The domains of greatest concern and greatest relative deprivation are health deprivation and disability, employment deprivation and income deprivation.

-St. Helens ranks as the 12th most deprived local authority of the 326 in the country in terms of relative health deprivation and disability, compared to 12th of 326 in 2015.
+St. Helens ranks as the 8th most deprived local authority of the 317 in the country in terms of relative health deprivation and disability, compared to 12th of 326 in 2015.
 Over 40% of St. Helens LSOAs fall within the 10% most deprived nationally.

-St. Helens ranks as the 38th most deprived authority in terms of relative income deprivation.
+St. Helens ranks as the 34th most deprived authority in terms of relative income deprivation.
 Nearly a quarter (24%) of LSOAs within St. Helens fall within the most deprived 10% nationally.
-Approximately a fifth of St. Helens population is deemed to live in income deprived households (18% of the total population).
+Over 32,000 people in the area are deemed to live in income deprived households (18% of the total population).

-The Income Deprivation Affecting Children Index (IDACI) measures the proportion of all children 0 to 15 living in income deprived families.
-This measure of deprivation is widespread across the Borough with a total of 26 LSOAs falling within the 10% most deprived small areas across the country in terms of income deprivation affecting children.
-40 LSOAs fall within the 20% most deprived small areas across the country.
+The Income Deprivation Affecting Children Index (IDACI) measures the proportion of all children aged 0 to 15 years living in income deprived families.
+This measure of deprivation is widespread across the Borough with a total of 30 LSOAs falling within the 10% most deprived small areas across the country in terms of income deprivation affecting children, compared to 26 in 2015.